diversen/coscms/sqlite/README.md

 ### Sqlite

 There is script here which transforms a mysql database to a sqlite I was curroious to see if this would work.
-And the script worked worked
+And the script worked on 5.1

 https://gist.github.com/esperlu/943776